-When we assign styles to a component they are scoped to that specific component.
+When you assign styles to a component, they are scoped to that specific component.

-Our template for displaying the heroes should now look like this:
+The template for displaying heroes should look like this:

-We have a list of heroes and we have a single hero displayed in our app.
-The list and the single hero are not connected in any way.
-We want the user to select a hero from our list, and have the selected hero appear in the details view.
-This UI pattern is widely known as "master-detail".
-In our case, the master is the heroes list and the detail is the selected hero.
+The app now displays a list of heroes as well as a single hero in the details view.
+But the list and the details view are not connected.
+When users select a hero from the list, the selected hero should appear in the details view.
+This UI pattern is known as "master/detail."
+In this case, the master is the heroes list and the detail is the selected hero.

 The parentheses identify the

 onSelect(hero) expression calls the

 passing the template input variable